andthenenteredalex/andthenenteredalex.github.io/_posts/2017-8-30-Lesson-4-Command-Line-Basics-for-MAC.md

 mkdir fun/cat/cat/porcupine
 ```

-`ls fun/cat/cat` Then `cd fun/cat/cat`
+`ls fun/cat/cat` , then `cd fun/cat/cat` .

 From there, run `cd ~/fun/fun/fun` .
 Then `pwd` , then `cd ~/Documents` , `ls` , then `cd ~` .

 Remember to `pwd` to see where you are.
 This is when `pwd` is helpful, since it can get confusing navigating all these directories with only the text in Terminal. `pwd` helps you take a step back and see where you are.

-To visualize all of this, you can open the window in your finder again.
-Click your Desktop, click the Go in the top bar, click on Home roughly halfway down.
+To visualize all of this, open the window in your finder again.
+Click your Desktop, click the Go in the top menu bar, click on Home roughly halfway down.
 This opens the window.